HOW THE SSA EVALUATES PAIN

 The SSA evaluates pain when it considers your claim for Social Security benefits.
 How the SSA evaluates pain is probably one of the most important issues in your SSD case.
 Social Security Regulations have evolved over time from using only objective medial evidence as proof of pain, to consideration of witness testimony along with medical evidence.

-When medical signs or lab tests show a medical condition that could reasonably be expected to produce pain, then your testimony about how severe your symptoms are must be taken into account.
+When medical signs or lab tests show a medical condition that could be expected to produce pain, then your testimony about your symptoms must be taken into account.
 This is especially true because the SSA is making a decision about your capacity for work.

 In looking at your pain, Social Security considers all available evidence.
 This means the SSA should review your medical records and health history.
 They will be looking at statements about pain from your medical sources, like your treating doctor.